Appdynamics/nginx-monitoring-extension/README.md

 ##Use Case

 Nginx is an open-source HTTP server and reverse proxy, and an IMAP/POP3 proxy server.
-(Nginx is pronounced "engine-x".)

-The nginx monitoring extension gets metrics from the nginx server and displays them in the AppDynamics Metric Browser.
+The Nginx monitoring extension gets metrics from the nginx server and displays them in the AppDynamics Metric Browser.

 Metrics include:
 * Active connections